-With the installation of a DC compressor refrigerator in my truck camper rig, I quickly discovered that my existing 240 watt solar power system was unable to keep my camper’s batteries charged, especially during the winter when running the furnace was necessary.
-A larger solar power system would be needed.
-Unfortunately, my rig lacked the requisite roof space needed for another 100 watt solar panel.
-Technically, I had the room, but mounting another panel on the roof would’ve left me with no room to perform topside maintenance.
-Because of this, I opted to get Renogy’s 100 watt monocrystalline solar power suitcase to get the extra wattage I needed.
-This high-quality unit comes not only with two 50 watt high-efficiency monocrystalline solar panels, but it also comes with its own 10 amp PWM charge controller and a padded carrying case.
+With the installation of a DC compressor refrigerator in my truck camper rig, I quickly discovered that my existing 240 watt roof-top solar power system was unable to keep my camper’s batteries charged during the winter when running the furnace was necessary.
+A larger solar power system was needed.
+Unfortunately, my rig lacked the roof space needed to add another 100 watt solar panel.
+Technically, I had the space, but mounting another panel on the roof would’ve left me with zero room to walk on the roof to perform topside maintenance.
+Because of this, I opted to get Zamp Solar’s 160 watt solar power suitcase to get the additional wattage I needed.
+This high-quality unit not only comes with two 80 watt, high-efficiency monocrystalline solar panels, but it also has its own 15 amp PWM charge controller and a padded carrying case.

-While the lack of topside space played an important role in my final decision, what really solidified my choice were the benefits that a portable solar panel like Renogy’s solar suitcase offered.
-Not only can a portable panel be aimed directly at the sun, but it can also be tilted to optimize power output.
-This is especially useful during the winter months when the sun peaks at a lower point in the southern sky (yes, it’s true that tilting rooftop mounts can be purchased for RVs, but to my knowledge no rooftop mounts exist that can be aimed directly at the sun, an important consideration).
+While the lack of topside space played an important role in my final decision, what really solidified my choice were the benefits that a portable solar unit like Zamp Solar’s solar suitcase offered.
+Not only can a portable array be aimed directly at the sun, but it can also be tilted to optimize power output.
+This is especially useful during the winter months when the sun peaks at a lower point in the southern sky.
+A portable array can also be moved out of the shade to optimize output while your rig is left parked where it is.

-With this important decision behind me, next I had to find a way to access my batteries.
+With this important decision behind me, I had to devise a way to access my batteries electrically.
 Unlike most truck campers, which have the batteries mounted in an exterior compartment, the batteries in my Northstar Laredo are mounted inside the camper, underneath the dinette seat.
-I briefly considered installing a 12 volt charging station like the one offered by Palomino, but I wanted something smaller with just a simple socket or port to plug into.
-After looking at my options, I elected to go with Zamp Solar’s 2-prong sidewall socket.
+I briefly considered installing a 12 volt charging station like the one offered by Palomino, but I wanted something smaller with just a simple socket or port to plug into, so I went with Zamp Solar’s 2-prong sidewall socket Instead.
 This 12 volt socket is small, polarized, and comes with its own weatherproof cover.
 There are actually several RV companies that use this socket as OEM.
 In fact, my old Wolf Creek 850 truck camper used this socket as part of its rooftop “solar ready” option.